Your First Visit

 When Disclosure Is Required By Law: Some of the circumstances where disclosure is required by the law are: where there is a reasonable suspicion of child, dependent or elder, abuse or neglect; and where a client presents a danger to self, to others, to property, or is gravely disabled (for more details see also Notice of Privacy Practices form).
 If I believe that a patient is threatening serious bodily harm to another, I am required to take protective actions.
 These actions may include notifying the potential victim, contacting the police, or seeking hospitalization for the patient.
 If the patient threatens to harm themself, I may be obligated to seek hospitalization for them or to contact family members or others who can help provide protection.
 If a similar situation occurs in the course of our work together, I will attempt to fully discuss it with you before taking any action.

 When Disclosure May Be Required: Disclosure may be required pursuant to a legal proceeding.
-If you place your mental status at issue in litigation initiated by you, the defendant may have the right to obtain the psychotherapy records and/or testimony by Dr. Zapata.
+If you place your mental status at issue in litigation initiated by you, the defendant may have the right to obtain the psychotherapy records and/or testimony by Dr. McArn.
 In group, couple and family therapy, or when different family members are seen individually, confidentiality and privilege do not apply between the couple or among group and family members.
 I will use my clinical judgment when revealing such information.
 I will not release records to any outside party unless I am authorized to do so by all adult family members who were part of the treatment.